lab2023/kebab-revolution/README.md

 ## 2.0.0.alpha5 -

-* Tenant register
+* DO - Tenant register
 * DO - Plan Model
-* Subscription Model
+* DO - Subscription Model
-* Payments Model
+* DO - Payments Model
-* Paypal integration
+* DO - Paypal integration
+* DO - Add time zone

 ## 2.0.0.alpha4 - 2012.01.01